oracle/oracle-database-operator/docs/observability/README.md

   #...
 ```
 Alternatively, the default database can be defined and configured through the exporter config-file.
 In this case, the config-file must be defined, and the
-credentials are set only through the exporter YAML file as kubernetes secrets.
+credentials remain in Kubernetes Secrets.
+The controller injects the referenced values into the exporter container, and the exporter configuration file references them.
 As an example, using the same secret with the same keys, you can define the relevant secrets
 in the following YAML file:

 ```yaml